AlbertaSat/ex3_zybo_obc_petalinux/README.md

 ### Qemu Emulation

-Simply run the following command to emulate the system using QEMU:
+Simply run the following command to emulate the system using QEMU after you have created the boot image:

 ```bash
 # Run QEMU